SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Additional places to check out our famous Painted Ladies

 The easiest way to get to Duboce Triangle in San Francisco is by taking the Muni light rail.
-You can take the J, K, L and M trains.
-The J will take you to an above ground station at Church and Market.
+You can take the J, K, L, and M trains.
+The J will take you to an above-ground station at Church and Market.
 The other three stop at the underground Church Street Station.

-You can also take the F-Streetcar here.
+You can also take the F Streetcar here.
 This is a bit slower but will allow you to watch the city go by as you travel to this neighborhood.
 It is also a great choice from Fisherman's Wharf as it originates in the heart of that district.

 Comments?
 Questions?
 Suggestions?

-I would love for you join me in my private Facebook group
+I would love for you to join me in my private Facebook group!

-It’s a great place to interact with me and others that know the area well.
+It's a great place to interact with me and others who know the area well.

 You can ask questions, get advice for your upcoming stay, and then share your photos and advice with others when you return home.
 It’s a great community and the fastest way to get answers to those nagging questions about your visit!